gizemhazar/INNLocalize/README.md

 ```
 eg ```$ java -jar /Users/username/Desktop/test.jar```

-After runned jar file, drop excel file, which you want to convert, on Terminal (or CMD).
+After jar file is run, drop excel file, which you want to convert, on Terminal (or CMD).
 ```sh
     drop excel file you want to read /Users/username/desktop/Book1.xlsx